-Clients were coming in faster than I could hire and train staff.
-But I refused to say “no” to new business.
-I had heard of so many small businesses failing that the thought of refusing work seemed ungrateful.
-A year in and I could feel myself changing.
+Clients were coming in faster than I could hire and train staff but I refused to say “no” to new business.
+Having heard of so many small businesses failing, the thought of refusing work seemed almost ungrateful.
+A year in though and I could feel myself changing.
 I was tense all the time and I sensed something deep within myself that I didn’t want to be alone with.

-I was 26 and had spent 7 years addicted to a buzz that kept me in a loop of endless work.
-I was doing everything right though; I cut out coffee, had an incredibly clean diet, jogged most days, did 3 or 4 yoga sessions a week, had at least a few catch-ups with friends on weekends… and yet it all felt somehow fake.
+I had spent 7 years addicted to a buzz that kept me in a loop of endless work.
+Rather than work less, I applied band-aids; cut out coffee, maintained a clean diet, jogged most days, did 3-4 yoga sessions a week, had at least a few catch-ups with friends on weekends… and yet it all felt somehow fake.
 Like tick boxes.
 I was never actually present for any of it.
 It was like I was on autopilot doing all the things a well-rounded human should do and suppressing the urge to scream, or collapse, or both.

+And then, one morning I simply couldn’t get out of bed.
+It was Glandular Fever and it hit me hard, I was basically bedridden for 3 months.
+One things for sure, it gave me time to think.
 I began to understand that the buzz I was so addicted to was not passion, but fear.
 Fear of failing, fear of not being successful, fear of not making something of my life, fear of royally fucking everything up.
 This fear had me in constant fight or flight mode, literally buzzing on adrenaline and cortisol.
 I was so narrowly focused on that single work-based passion that I had no energy to be passionate about anything else in life.
 I had become so consumed with what I was going to achieve and become that I had no appreciation for the present.